Online Distributed Algorithm for Optimal Power Flow problem with Regret Analysis: Introduction

-Nevertheless, the majority of the online optimization literature on the domain of power systems focuses on centralized, or inequality-constrained problems over networks, without suitable theoretical analysis of regret bounds.
-To the best of our knowledge, this is the first work on distributed online optimization for the DC-OPF problem with equality constraints, accompanied by theoretical guarantees on the performance of the proposed algorithm.
-We have modified the distributed algorithm for the DC-OPF problem suggested by \cite{mohammadi2014distributed} to incorporate the online nature.
+An attempt has been made in \cite{kim2014online} for investigating the centralized online learning-based setting for OPF problems without any guarantees on regret bounds.
+To the best of our knowledge, our work is the first on distributed online optimization for the DC-OPF problem with regret analysis yielding theoretical guarantees on the performance of the proposed algorithm.